VOLTTRON/volttron/docs/source/deploying-volttron/bootstrap-process.rst

 .. code-block:: bash

-    # Rebuild the envirnoment from the system's python3
+    # Rebuild the environment from the system's python3
-    user@machine$ python3 bootstrap.py
+    user@machine$ python3 bootstrap.py --force

 .. note::

-    Multiple options can be specified on the command line `python3 bootstrap.py --web --crate` would install both the dependencies for web enabled agents as well as the crate historian.
+    Multiple options can be specified on the command line `python3 bootstrap.py --web --crate` installs dependencies for web enabled agents as well as the Crate database historian.

 Bootstrap Options
 =================